Pacific Rim Uprising: Plot

-When the drones reach their respective locations, they become hijacked by cloned Kaiju brains secretly mounted on board.
-The Kaiju-Jaeger hybrids simultaneously attack all Shatterdomes, incapacitating most of the Jaegers and inflicting heavy casualties, with Marshal Quan getting killed in the process.
-While attempting to sabotage the drones, Dr. Hermann Gottlieb discovers that Newt, whose mind is possessed by the Kaiju's creators, the Precursors, due to him drifting with Kaiju brains, is responsible for the attack when he commands the Kaiju-Jaeger hybrids to open multiple breaches across the Pacific Rim.
+When the drones reach their respective locations, they are hijacked by cloned Kaiju brains secretly mounted on board.
+The now Kaiju-Jaeger hybrids simultaneously attack all Shatterdomes, incapacitating or destroying most of the Jaegers and inflicting heavy casualties.
+While attempting to sabotage the drones, Dr. Hermann Gottlieb discovers that Newt—whose mind is possessed by the Kaiju's creators, the Precursors, due to him drifting with Kaiju brains—is responsible for the attack when he commands the Kaiju–Jaeger hybrids to open multiple breaches across the Pacific Rim.
 Newt had also implanted the brains for both the drones and Obsidian Fury in accordance with the Precursors' plan.

-Although Liwen destroys the drones, closing the breaches in the process, three Kaiju—Hakuja, Shrikethorn, and Raijin—had already emerged and reached Tokyo.
-The team realizes that the Precursors' true endgame is to detonate Mount Fuji with the Kaijus' reactive blood, which will cause every volcano lining the Ring of Fire to erupt, releasing volcanic matter into the atmosphere and causing an extinction-level event.
-This simultaneously causes terraformation of the planet for Precursor colonization.
+Although Liwen uses a failsafe to destroy the drones, closing the breaches in the process, three Kaiju—Hakuja, Shrikethorn, and Raijin—had already emerged and reached Tokyo.
+The team realizes that the Precursors' true endgame is to detonate Mount Fuji with the Kaijus' reactive blood, which will cause every volcano lining the Ring of Fire to erupt, releasing volcanic matter into the atmosphere and causing an extinction event while simultaneously terraforming the planet for Precursor colonization.

-The cadets are mobilized while Hermann and Liwen repair Gipsy Avenger and three salvageable Jaegers Bracer Phoenix, Saber Athena and Guardian Bravo.
+The cadets are mobilized while Hermann and Liwen repair Gipsy Avenger and three salvageable Jaegers; Bracer Phoenix, Saber Athena and Guardian Bravo.
 Hermann develops Kaiju-blood-powered rockets, which launches the team to Tokyo.
 Although the Jaegers initially repel the Kaiju, Newt merges them into a "Mega-Kaiju" using robotic parasites from one of Liwen's factories.
-Gipsy Avenger is the sole survivor when the other three Jaegers are destroyed or heavily damaged.
-Jake and Amara, replacing the injured Nate, pursue the Mega-Kaiju, with Liwen aiding them by remote piloting Scrapper and welding a rocket to Gipsy Avenger, which sends both Jaegers into the atmosphere and free-falling back to Earth.
+The other three Jaegers are destroyed or heavily damaged by the Mega-Kaiju, and Nate is injured.
+Jake and Amara, replacing Nate, pursue the Mega-Kaiju, with Liwen aiding them by remote piloting Scrapper and welding a rocket to Gipsy Avenger, which sends both Jaegers into the atmosphere and free-falling back to Earth.
 Jake and Amara transfer to Scrapper before Gipsy Avenger collides into the Mega-Kaiju and kills it at the last second.
 Angered by the Mega-Kaiju's death, Newt attempts to initiate a backup plan but is knocked out and captured by Nate.
 Confronting an imprisoned Newt, who warns of the Precursors' return, Jake states that humanity is preparing to take the fight to them.